 Eligibility Requirements for Application by Uniform Bar Exam Score Transfer

 In accordance with C.R.C.P.
 203.3, admission based upon a qualifying Uniform Bar Exam (UBE) score is available to those who have achieved a UBE score in another jurisdiction no more than three years preceding application for admission in Colorado.
-A minimum qualifying UBE scaled score of 276 is required.
+A minimum qualifying UBE scaled score of 270 as of the February 2023 UBE exam is required.
+A score of 276 or higher is required for any exam administrations prior to the February 2023 UBE exam.
 A UBE score earned more than three years but less than five years prior to filing an application in Colorado may qualify with additional law practice experience.

 UBE scores are transferred directly from the National Conference of Bar Examiners (NCBE) to the Office of Attorney Admissions through a secure communication link.
 UBE scores may not be transferred until after the date upon which the scores were released in the jurisdiction where the UBE score was achieved.
 UBE scores may be transferred to the Office of Attorney Admissions prior to submitting an application; however, UBE scores must be received no later than 45 days after filing a UBE application in Colorado.
 Each candidate is responsible for requesting a UBE score transfer from NCBE to this office.

 Persons who file a UBE application, but whose application is determined not eligible, may transfer the application to the next scheduled bar exam or withdraw the application.
 No refunds will be given.
 A decision to transfer a UBE application to the bar examination or to withdraw a UBE application must be submitted in writing no later than 30 days following the determination that a UBE application is not eligible.

 In accordance to C.R.C.P.
 203.1 those applying for licensure to practice law in Colorado must adhere to the following General Provisions: